 A recent lab-based study used simulated decision-making tasks to determine that increased levels of carbon dioxide (from 600 parts per million to 1,000 ppm) have a negative effect, with a 23% decline in productivity in some cases.
 Crowded conference rooms and even open floor plans run the risk of easily reaching 1,000 ppm, which is still considered to be acceptable in most workplaces.

 We know temperature plays a role in overall comfort, but it can also have a profound impact on productivity.
 Too high or low office temperatures can be distracting to employees to a point that is counterproductive.

 The ideal temperature for productivity is between 70°F and 77°F. Studies testing productivity outside these ranges have seen a decrease in employee productivity by 4% in colder temperatures and by 6% in warmer ones.
 Going the extra mile and providing personal control of workspace temperature has also shown 3% gains in overall productivity.

 Higher Building Costs

 If you don't have good building airflow and ventilation, chances are you're spending more on heat and AC to compensate.
 Having an intimate understanding of workplace air quality can also help reduce excess building costs.
-Measures taken to create a healthy indoor environment–such as regulating office levels of airborne chemicals (VOCs), dust (PM 2.5 and PM 10), carbon dioxide, temperature, and humidity–can often lead to more fiscally responsible uses of indoor appliances and HVAC systems.
+Measures taken to create a healthy indoor environment--such as regulating office levels of airborne chemicals (VOCs), dust (PM 2.5 and PM 10), carbon dioxide, temperature, and humidity—can often lead to more fiscally responsible uses of indoor appliances and HVAC systems.
 For example, an analysis conducted by Carnegie Mellon was able to conclude that a 47-79% HVAC energy savings could be achieved through indoor air quality best-practices such as improved ventilation.